exercism/javascript/exercises/concept/windowing-system/.docs/hints.md

 - First, define a `changeWindow` function and make sure to [export][mdn-export] it.
 - Create an instance of the `Size` class using the `new` keyword and provide the desired dimensions as arguments.
 (Similar for the needed position object.)
-- Use the methods defined in task 4 and 5.
+- Use the methods defined in tasks 4 and 5.
 For example, you call a method `a` of an object `obj` with `obj.a()`.
-- Make sure to return the `Window` instance that you got as input.
+- Make sure to return the `Window` instance received as input.

 [concept-objects]: /tracks/javascript/concepts/objects
 [mdn-export]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export